MohanGsk/ApplicationInsights-Home/ENDPOINT-PROTOCOL.md

  * 429 & 503 should retry according to the [Retry-After policy](#Retry-After Policy).

- * If one or more items but not all were accepted, 206 (Partial Accept) is returned.
-Each individual item may have a specific error code as defined by the response body definition below.
+ * If one or more items but not all were accepted, 206 (Partial Accept) is returned as the HTTP Status Code.
+Each individual item may have a specific error status code as defined by the response body definition below allowing the SDK to know the status of specific items.

  * If no items were accepted, the endpoint returns the status code of the first item in the payload.
 Each individual item may have a specific error code as defined by the response body definition below.